TopSecretEric/topsecreteric.github.io/lobbydisplay.md

 ---
 layout: page
-title:
+title: Top Secret Denton
-subtitle:
+subtitle: Rehearsal Spaces and Guitar Repair
 ---

-## Welcome to
-## Top Secret Denton
-Upcoming shows...!
+This is only a test.